connectedway/of_manifests/README.md

 Linux 4.9 is supported by the poky Pyro distribution and Linux 5.10 is supported by the poky Hardknott distribution.
-Connected Way has forked the Yocto Project's poky repository branches pyro and hardknott and have hosted this fork on github.
+Connected Way has forked the Yocto Project's poky repository branches pyro and hardknott and have hosted this fork on Connected Way's github.

 Our intent was also to demonstrate openfiles support on Arm64 (aarch64) platforms.
 There is no machine specific software within openfiles so the machine architecture is somewhat arbitrary, but we use Apple Mac Book Pros based on Apple's M1 chipset (a 64 bit Arm processor).
 Because of this, we want a Ubuntu linux host distribution that supports arm64.
-The only two Ubuntu distributions that support arm64 are 20.04 and 21.04.
+The only two currently available Ubuntu distributions that support arm64 are 20.04 and 21.04.

-Through experimentation, we discovered that the pyro distribution of poky will not easily run on either Ubuntu 21.04 or 20.04 although with select patches to the native recipes, the pyro distribution can be made to run on Ubuntu 20.04.
-We have integrated the required patches to the pyro distribution to support a Ubuntu 20.04 host onto the branch pyro-20.04.
-Description of these changes will be discussed below.
+Through experimentation, we discovered that the pyro distribution of poky will not easily run on either Ubuntu 21.04.
+It can be made to run on Ubuntu 20.04 but we have had to patch the pyro poky release to accomplish this.

-We also utilize authentication and cryptography support provided by the meta-openembedded layer.
+We have integrated the required patches to our own pyro distribution to support a Ubuntu 20.04 host onto the branch pyro-20.04.
+Description of these changes are discussed in [the meta-connectedway Readme](https://github.com/connectedway/meta-connectedway/blob/main/README.md)

 # Deploying Openfiles in Yocto Project's Poky Distribution